waocats/crabgo/src/doc/src/reference/specifying-dependencies.md

 ### Specifying dependencies from crates.io

-Cargo is configured to look for dependencies on [crates.io] by default.
+Crabgo is configured to look for dependencies on [crates.io] by default.
 Only the name and a version string are required in this case.
-In [the cargo guide](../guide/index.md), we specified a dependency on the `time` crate:
+In [the crabgo guide](../guide/index.md), we specified a dependency on the `time` crate:

 ```toml